tidymodels/tidymodels/README.md

 * [`tibble`](http://tibble.tidyverse.org) has a modern re-imagining of the data frame.

+* [`tune`](https://tidymodels.github.io/tune/) contains the functions to optimize model hyper-parameters.

+* [`workflows`](https://tidymodels.github.io/workflows/) has methods to combine pre-processing steps and models into a single object.

 * [`yardstick`](https://tidymodels.github.io/yardstick/) contains tools for evaluating models (e.g. accuracy, RMSE, etc.)

 There are a few modeling packages that are also installed along with `tidymodels` (but are not attached on startup):